jackdbd/hokuto-no-ken-api/hokuto_flask/README.md

 ## Installation

-If you wnat just the API:
+If you want just the API:

 ```sh
 pipenv install